miriamposner/cytoscape_tutorials/readme.md

 You can save your spreadsheet as an Excel document (with the file extension .xls) or its generic equivalent, a CSV (with the file extension .csv).
 Cytoscape can interpret both of these formats.

+If you don't have your own data, you can use the sample edgelist located [here](data/edgelist.csv).

 ![][1]

 [1]: images/creating-network-graphs-with-cytoscape/setting-up-your-data.png